comp1100/comp1100.github.io/_sources/0_subject_overview.md

 **This course is about real-world practice.**
 In this course, we aim to emulate a real-world working environment.
 This means the following:
 * There are no grades -- just a [pass/fail](sec:overview:grading).
 This is similar to an annual performance review -- either you are meeting expectations or you are not.
 * There are no `answers'.
-The subject staff don't know the solution to the problem you will tackle any more than you do.
+The course staff don't know the solution to the problem you will tackle any more than you do.
 Your team is responsible for finding good solutions.
 * You will work in a team that you are assigned to, rather than a group of  your friends (although I hope they become your friends).
 * All members of the team will be ultimately responsible for the outcomes of the project; but by necessity, you will need to coordinate for individuals to lead different tasks.
 * You will work under supervision of someone who will not make decisions for you, but will help you to figure out how to make decisions.